adagio130/note/Literature/DBMS/Replication.md

 - if slave fail, the master need to wait to the slave until slave recover Semi-synchronous
 - one synchronously slave, multiple asynchronously slaves
-- when synchronously slave fails, pick up one asynchronously to be synchronously Asynchronously
+- when synchronously slave fails, choose one asynchronously to be synchronously Asynchronously
 -